Bans of women's association football: Brazil

 By 1940, there was at least 10 women's football clubs in Brazil and the sport was growing, including matches being held at the Pacaembu Stadium.
 However, campaigners against the sport contacted President Getúlio Vargas, claiming that it posed a threat to the health of potential mothers and would cause a deterioration of social norms.
 Vargas subsequently ordered the Ministry of Health to investigate the concerns, and in April 1941, issued Decree-law 3,199.
 The decree banned women from taking part in sports "incompatible with the conditions of their nature," including football.
 As a result, existing women's teams were forcibly disbanded and attempts to establish new teams were blocked.
 The ban received support from João Havelange, head of the Brazilian Sports Confederation from 1958 to 1973 and afterwards President of FIFA until 1998.
 In 1965, following the 1964 Brazilian coup d'état, the military dictatorship in Brazil announced that it would maintain the ban, and the ban subsequently became a target of feminist resistance to the dictatorship.
 In 1979, the dictatorship lifted the ban.
 However, new teams and competitions that had been founded after the end of the ban soon encountered significant prejudice, sometimes violent, and by 2001, all the national women's competitions in the country had folded.
 It would take until 2013 for the Campeonato Brasileiro de Futebol Feminino Série A1 to be established.

+Canada

+The Dominion of Canada Football Association voted to ban women's football on 5 September 1922, following the ban in England.

+Czechoslovakia

+In April 1957, the Czechoslovak Football Association implemented a ban on women's football, stating that it was "not healthy."